-Just as I got home, my mom called to tell me the sink was leaking again.
+Just as I got home, my mom called to tell me our sink was leaking again.
 She wanted me to ask our neighbor, who is also our plumber, if he could come over and fix it.
-I crossed the street to find him with his head poked inside the back of his truck while his kids, Kid and Kid Brother, ran around the yard.
+I crossed the street to find him with his head poked inside the back of his truck while his kids, Hank and Oliver, ran around the yard.

-“Hey, Matt… so, our sink is broken and leaking.
+“Hey, Matt… so, our sink is leaking.
 Could you come over and fix it?”

 “Oh dear,” I said, unsure of what the right response was.
 “Well…whenever you have the time, we’d appreciate it if you could swing by.”